supa-wallet/supa-sdk/doc/README.md

-# Walletino SDK Documentation
+# Supa SDK Documentation

-Welcome to Walletino SDK documentation!
+Welcome to Supa SDK documentation!

 Documentation is available in multiple languages: